vsoch/vsoch.github.io/_posts/2018/2018-03-03-deepvariant.md

 The industry *reproducibility engineer* approaches different tools offered from the viewpoint of "How would this subtype of user interact with this, and where does this interaction break?"
 It's not really the same as some kind of user interaction designer (or what the title may be) that seeks out clients and ask them questions about how they like things.
 This is likely a full stack engineer that can serve dually as a software engineer but is also a well seasoned potato in having first hand understanding of what the users are actually doing.
 This actually means minimal time (sometimes wasted) arranging meetings to ask clients questions that, although may be relevant, they can't really provide actionable answers to.

-The reproducibility engineer is also not assigned to a paricular product team.
+The reproducibility engineer is also not assigned to a particular product team.
 He or she is given an (almost) "final" thing, pointed at the documentation, and then "Go."
-He or she is a expert at breaking things, and coming at things from many different prespectives.
+He or she is a expert at breaking things, and coming at things from many different perspectives.
 Some might argue that the task of assessing usage should come from the same team that generates the tooling.
 The problem with working on a particular product team, or even in a particular academic group, is that you get tunnel visoin to the working conditions and environment that you have.
 When you learn the skillset to be a software engineer at Google, or a member of an academic lab, your entire approach to solving problems is scoped to that.
 If you are lucky, you use technologies that are embraced by other groups that you might work with.
 In a closed or large company you are more likely to be using a proprietary internal infrastructure that, when you leave, you realize you can only take away with you general practices for software engineering to map to other things.

 Why might it be that we don't have this?
 Because the pace needed to develop technologies to keep up with the Silicon Valley gerbil treadmill is too fast to put in the extra time and resources to debug these edge use cases.
 The technology changes so quickly that it arguably wouldn't be a good use of time.
 But it ironically hurts many users in this "long tail" of science that do face those edge cases.
 In the defense of industry, the documentation that is provided is generally up to date, and even beautiful.
 The problem is the scope of the user it is intended for is not clearly defined.
 The goals of the company may not be to directly support these edge cases, but everyone wins if there is an interface between the two worlds: even a small set of people that purely work to support the interaction.